timocp/ruby-calc/README.md

 `isimag` isn't a real calc builtin but it is included anyway.

+### xor / power

+In calc, the `^` operator raises to a power.
+In ruby, it is a bitwise exclusive or operator.

+If you want to raise to a power, use `**`, which behaves the same in both calc and ruby.
+Alternatively, you can use the methods named `power` and `xor`.

 ### Other Differences

 * `estr` return format is different, intended to be eval'd by ruby rather than calc